Kanlaon: 2016

 On March 29 at 6:20 pm, Kanlaon erupted for 12 minutes which produced a volcanic plume 1500 m above the crater and a "booming sound" was heard in some barangays near the volcano.
 According to the police department of Canlaon, several fire balls, which were coming from the crater of the volcano, started to flow following a booming sound and causing a bush fire.
 PHIVOLCS issued alert level number 1.
 No casualties were reported.

 2020

-On March 11, 2020, PHIVOLCS raised the volcano's alert level from 0 to 1 due to its abnormal activities since March 9, 2020.
-80 volcanic earthquakes has been plotted since then.
+On March 11, PHIVOLCS raised the volcano's alert level from 0 to 1 due to its abnormal activities since March 9.
+80 volcanic earthquakes were plotted since then.

-On June 21, 2020, the Kanlaon volcano showed some signs of increased unrest.
-By June 22, 2020, the Kanlaon volcano's activity continued, with a series of tectonic earthquakes ranging from M3.2 to M4.7.
+On June 21, the volcano showed some signs of increased unrest.
+By June 22, the volcano's activity continued, with a series of tectonic earthquakes ranging from M3.2 to M4.7.
 A total of 278 earthquakes was observed for a 72-hour period (from June 21, 8AM – June 24, 8AM), possibly related to the magmatic activity underneath the volcano.
 Earthquakes continued, with steam and fumarolic activity rising 200–300 meters above.
 PHIVOLCS reminded the public to stay away to the 4-km PDZ (Permanent Danger Zone) around the volcano, as abnormal conditions and sudden phreatic explosions might occur.